JEckfeldt/Browser-Fingerprint-Exploratory-Analysis/README.md

 - A small number of user-agents dominate the dataset
 - Browser strings are highly repetitive (shared prefixes like "Mozilla/5.0")
 - Bots and applications show more structural variation
 - Jaccard similarity better captures meaningful differences than raw edit distance

-## Tech Stack

-- R
-- dplyr
-- ggplot2
-- stringdist
-- scales

 ## How to Run